BlueBrain/eFEL/README.md

     # Multiple traces can be passed to the eFEL at the same time, so the
     # argument should be a list
     traces = [trace1]

+    # set the threshold for spike detection to -20 mV
+    efel.set_setting('Threshold', -20)

     # Now we pass 'traces' to the efel and ask it to calculate the feature
     # values